rustadadam/PF-GAP/notes.md

 ## Changes and Updates
 1. Investigating Redcomets Extra Rows:
     a.
 It applies the SMOTE algorithm to ensure we have a min_neighbors requirement for each point.
+2. Applied an MDS to the four methods we have.
+    a.
+Data looks spread uniformly across the classes.
+All the methods seem to return similar values, with random points
+    b.